Review and road test of the Audi A3 Cabriolet

 Cost of Ownership

 The A3 Cabriolet's work on weight reduction is evident in the most unexpected places.
 The bonnet, for example, is all aluminium.
 The engines are impressively light, as are the seats and the dashboards.
 All of this has incremental effects on emissions and economy.
 All engines employ direct injection and turbocharging and are backed up by a start-stop-system.
-The 1.4 TFSI CoD variant gets 58.9mpg on the combined cycle on 16-inch wheels, with CO2 emissions of 110g/km.
+The 1.5-litre '35 TFSI' CoD manual variant gets 42.8mpg on the WLTP combined cycle on 16-inch wheels, with CO2 emissions of 149g/km (WLTP).
 Audi's cylinder on demand (CoD) technology helps here, which deactivates two of the engine's cylinders when cruising.

 This A3 Cabriolet remains an elegant thing and a strong ownership proposition.
 Of course, it's always possible to spoil things.
 Adding big wheels and firmer suspension options that spoil the ride quality.
 Doing without the excellent acoustic roof that makes this car so refined.
 Loading the car with pricey extras that won't pay for themselves come resale time.
 But all of these things are in your hands.
 Audi's job was to provide the market's most desirable compact convertible and it's a task that's been completed with consummate skill.

 Provided you don't enter the purchasing process with unrealistic expectations that this model will be mainstream brand-affordable - or some sort of sportscar - it's hard to see how you could be disappointed by what's on offer here.
 The A3 Cabriolet has matured - got a little more Vorsprung durch Technik.
 And the compact convertible class has a strong benchmark.